oda-hub/hugo-odahub/content/docs/guide-development.md

 ## Simple ODA Jupyter Notebook to a workflow

+### Write a working repeatable workflow

+First you need to make sure your notebook runs in a cloud environment.
+It needs to be repeatable - i.e. you can run it many times.
+If it depends on external services - try to make sure the requests are also repeatable - you might need to specify sufficient details.
+If the notebook does not produce the exactly the same result every time - it's unfortunate, but do not worry too much, it might still be reproducible (see motivation on [the difference between reproducibility and repeatability](https://github.com/volodymyrss/reproducibility-motivation/))

 * write your notebook, and make sure it runs from top to bottom
 * make a requirements.txt will the modules you need for this notebook

+### Parametetrize the notebook

-* parameterize the notebook, by creating cell with the following tag "parameters" (see [papermill manual](https://papermill.readthedocs.io/en/latest/usage-parameterize.html#designate-parameters-for-a-cell)):
+* create a cell with the following tag "parameters" (see [papermill manual](https://papermill.readthedocs.io/en/latest/usage-parameterize.html#designate-parameters-for-a-cell)):

+### Annotate the notebook outputs

 * define the notebook output, similarly creating cell with tag "outputs".
   * outputs may be strings, floats, lists
   * outputs may be also strings which contain filenames for valid files.
 If they do, the whole file will be considered output.
 * if you want to give more detailed description of the notebook input and output, use `terms` from the [ontology](docs/guide-ontology.).

+### Try a test service

 * install nb2workflow tooling `pip install nb2workflow[cwl,oda] --upgrade`
 * inspect the notebook `nbinspect my-notebook.ipynb`
 * try to run the notebook `nbrun my-notebook.ipynb`